Welcome to asklistentalk.ca – your home for Canadian Patient Safety Week!

 Canadian Patient Safety Week Events

-- New series of our, award winning,
+- New series of our award winning PATIENT podcasts

 - Medication Safety Webinar

-- Medication Safety Contest with terrific prizes
+- "Caption This" Comic Challenge with terrific prizes

 Please explore the Canadian Patient Safety Week links for Tools & Resources, including our upcoming communications toolkit and tools for medication review.
 Discover stories of medication harm and our award-winning podcast series, PATIENT.
 We will continue to add new content: remember to sign up for updates and the